-- When possible, increase the frequency of service on selected routes, particularly during the morning and afternoon rush. - Try to improve synchronization between the STA schedule and those of other transport systems, particularly BART. - Improve the accuracy of information provided to the nextBus app and generally ensure that all real-time apps used by riders have access to GPS data from the buses. - Because not all riders have access to or are comfortable with online data, it is important that schedules are provided at each bus stop and kept up to date. - Finally, a comparison of current to past indicators of transit dependence (e.g., lack of access to a car; no driver's license) shows that a higher proportion of riders today have no alternative to using the bus, suggesting that some riders surveyed in 2018 who did have alternatives have since abandoned their use of these bus lines.
+- When possible, increase the frequency of service on selected routes, particularly during the morning and afternoon rush. - Try to improve synchronization between the STA schedule and those of other transport systems, particularly BART. - More marketing and education are needed to inform riders that a) the Transit app is the preferred source of real-time information on SolTrans buses and b) NextBus and myStop are no longer supported and should not be relied upon. - Because not all riders have access to or are comfortable with online data, it is important that schedules are provided at each bus stop and kept up to date. - Finally, a comparison of current to past indicators of transit dependence (e.g., lack of access to a car; no driver's license) shows that a higher proportion of riders today have no alternative to using the bus, suggesting that some riders surveyed in

+2018 who did have alternatives have since abandoned their use of these bus lines.
 To better understand the factors that have driven riders away from the bus and are causing dissatisfaction among current riders, we recommend that STA consider conducting qualitative research with both groups to probe the reasons for no longer using the bus or sources of dissatisfaction.
 While fielding the survey, many riders verbally expressed frustration with everything from Clipper Cards to the lack of information at bus stops, yet the level of frustration in these comments was not always reflected in the written feedback on the survey form.
 We believe that speaking with former riders could help STA gain greater insight into the needs of post-pandemic system users.